anchore/sbom-action/README.md

     image: example/image_name
 ```

-To use an specific container registry, prefix the image with the domain:
+To use a specific container registry, prefix the image with the domain:

 ```yaml
 - uses: anchore/sbom-action@main